theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

   - Check what line the error gives as the function going wrong, look at that line in HSL and work out the correct location in Venus code
   - Look at whatever functions are present on that line and check how many input parameters the functions are meant to have vs how many they actually have
-  - Make sure all input parameters exist and are not just empty variables/arrays/sequences.
+  - Make sure all input parameters exist and are not just empty variables or arrays or sequences.

 .. _0xa2230037: